 5. GO BACK OUTSIDE

 Although technology has broadened our horizons, it has also driven us indoors.
-Yet, Earth’s changing seasons, infinite weather forms and stunning natural beauty are all waiting to be experienced outside.
+Yet, Earth’s changing seasons, infinite weather forms and stunning natural beauty are all waiting to be experienced outdoors.

-On Earth Day, rededicate yourself to going outdoors and celebrating the incredible planet that is our home.
+On Earth Day, rededicate yourself to going outside and celebrating the incredible planet that is our home.

 Wishing you all a very Happy Earth Day.